rameerez/api_keys/README.md

 end
 ```

-It'd work the same if you want your `Organization`s or your `Project`s to have API keys.
+It'd work the same if you want your `Organization` or your `Project` records to have API keys.

 ### Mount the dashboard engine